Federation of Genealogical Societies

 Discussions are informal groups gathered to exchange or learn new ideas about each topic.

-Our Solano County Genealogy Society members will receive a Zoom invite via email.
+Our Members will receive a Zoom invite via email.
 They can also find the most current Zoom Invitation Link in the Members Only menu section.

 Guests are welcome.
 Non-members should send an email request to scgs@scgsca.org no later than 4 pm the day prior to the event.